eclipse-vertx/vert.x/mods_manual.md

 ### auto-redeploy

 Modules can be configured to auto-redeploy if Vert.x detects that any of the module resources have changed.
 This can be really useful during deployment.
-For more information see the section on [auto redeploy]().
+For more information see the documentation on [auto redeploy](dev_guide.html#auto-redeploy).

 To enable auto-redeploy set `auto-redeploy` to `true`.
 Default is `false`.